A voice for

 • What can I use it for?

-Reproductive conditions: Black Cohosh has a wealth of medicinal applications in the treatment of conditions of the female reproductive system and for neuro-muscular conditions.
+Black Cohosh has a wealth of medicinal applications in the treatment of conditions of the female reproductive system and for neuro-muscular conditions.

 It would be a great herb to consider using to help with painful menstruation, premenstrual syndrome or menopausal symptoms, depending on the nature of the condition (2, 7, 8).
 For example, premenstrual syndrome can be the result of specific hormonal imbalances, for some of which there may be a better alternative.
 This is something that a trained Medical Herbalist would be able to help you identify.
 Clinical herbalists can be found here and seeing one is the best option for chronic and complex conditions.

-Neurological conditions: Some of the most popular applications of Black Cohosh are in the treatment of headaches, tinnitus and vertigo.
+Some of the most popular applications of Black Cohosh are in the treatment of headaches, tinnitus and vertigo.
 As a herb that balances constriction in the micro-capillaries, whilst acting to reduce nerve tension, it can be an effective option to support those who are prone to the above conditions (2, 7, 8).

 As a relaxant it can be used to treat a number of different types of headaches such as migraine, cluster and ophthalmic headaches (used with caution in cases of true migraines as can occasionally induce vomiting) (8).
 Anyone suffering from chronic headaches should seek professional medical advice, to identify the cause and rule out any more serious health conditions.

-Rheumatic conditions: Perhaps one of its most renowned actions is as a powerful antispasmodic.
+Perhaps one of its most renowned actions is as a powerful antispasmodic.
 This can be useful for the treatment of both nervous or muscular problems such as rheumatic conditions like rheumatoid arthritis, osteoarthritis and muscular problems as it acts both as a powerful anti-inflammatory and antispasmodic.

-Respiratory conditions: Black Cohosh has some value in treatment of conditions that present with respiratory tension or spasmodic tissue state in the lungs.
+Black Cohosh has some value in treatment of conditions that present with respiratory tension or spasmodic tissue state in the lungs.
 This would include that found in asthma and pertussis (whooping cough).
 It is herb that also supports the natural processes of a viral fever, such as to slow the heart rate whilst supporting a healthy sweat, which improves viral detoxification (7, 8, 9, 12).

-• Into the heart of Black Cohosh
+• Into the heart of black cohosh

 A pungent cooling medicine, with an acridity known to soften and relieve tensions throughout the cardiovasular system and the nervous system.
 Black Cohosh can be applied for all of the physiological conditions mentioned above, however it would be an excellent choice where anxiety and panic attacks may be additional factors (7, 8).
 As a mildly bitter pungent herb, black cohosh will deliver a grounding effect.
 As it is able to offer a relaxant action upon the cardiovascular and nervous system, this plant brings a sense of earthing, whilst it directly neutralises overactivity in the ANS (autonomic nervous system).